 There is a deadline to protest.
 Miss your 60 day deadline and the order becomes Res Judicata.

-If you protest on time, then you get to present more evidence and you should get another decision.
+If you protest on time, then you will have some additional time to gather and present more evidence.
+You should get another decision from L&I.

 Here is what is important Making the protest on time is most important.
 After a protest is made you have some time to gather or get information to support the reasoning you put in the protest.
 Said another way: Protest first and get your information to L&I as soon as you can.
 Get more Protest information here.